e2dipi/tmpl-local-project-holder/admin/guidelines/handling-archives/handling-archives.md

 <div style="font-size: 95%; text-align: justify;">

 !!!Abstract
-    <i>This document describes a set of rules and naming conventions that apply to the
-    <b><code>archives</code></b> of a project to ensure efficiency and consistency.
-These
-    conventions apply to a wide range of projects and require little maintenance.
-The proposed scheme makes it easy to identify the content of each archive, bundles them together based on their nature, and induces a natural order from newest to oldest.</i>
+    *This document describes a set of rules and naming conventions that apply to the **`archives`** of a project to ensure efficiency and consistency.
+These conventions apply to a wide range of projects and require little maintenance.
+The proposed scheme makes it easy to identify the content of each archive, bundles them together based on their nature, and induces a natural order from newest to oldest.*

 </div></div>

 <details open style="margin: 14pt 0pt 24pt 10pt">